geckooooo/absclock/README.md

 ### Overview
 You may be asking yourself... what exactly is an Absolute Clock suppose to be?
 And why am I here reading about it?
 Is this strange, seemingly useless invention the product of a fevered imagination?

 The Absolute Clock is a major departure from time as we experience it in the boringly familiar ways.
-It represents a single unique moment or event since the dawn of time--absolute time, as perceived from the observer's frame of reference--as a colon-delimted string of time elements.
+It represents a single unique moment or event since the dawn of time--absolute time, as perceived from the observer's frame of reference--as a colon-delimted string of hierarchically contained time elements.
 Example:

 `E:4:3:3:2:3:2025:07:23:09:28:15:042:654321` (9:28am UTC on July 23rd, 2025)

+More on this below.

+The Absolute Clock is... my answer to a chronic nuisance.
+I do not like how we have enculturated time, and here I reject it.
+There is no elegance in having clocks and calendars as separate, basically incompatible tools.
+There is no value in trapping the janky, split representation in its visual presentation, as if we’re stuck in some cognitive skeuomorphic fixation.
+There is no respect for the profound, almost extravagant timespans of the cosmos and all that has occurred.
+I see no reflection in it of the deep truths of relativity in spacetime.
+It is an incomplete, incoherent, and hidebound.
+It doesn't connect us to the cosmos the way it can.

+It is refreshingly unencumbered with practical considerations.
+For the most part!

+Is there any real-world value to this?
+Who knows!
+I think it’s kinda cool, with some pretty interesting qualities, some of which I didn’t expect, and I find it satisfyingly elegant.
+And that’s why I created it.
+Check it out!

 ### Problem Statement

-The normal way we express time is janky:
+The normal way we express time is quite janky:

-* We use three different representations: clock time, calendar time, geological time.
+* We use three different modes of representation to make sense of a single universal natural phenomenon: clock time, calendar time, geological time.
 * They each have their own tools, frameworks, and conceptions.
 A clock or watch for hours, minutes, and seconds, but a calendar for days, weeks, months, and years.
 The tools are completely different and unrelated, splitting out our experience of time irrationally.
 * As there is no need for multiple representations, Occam's Razor prefers a single representation with a single tool.
 * There is currently no universal time system in use that goes back to the Big Bang.